gregorylmartin/Meraki-Digital-Standards/js/readme.md

 ##Common Libraries

-Backbone, jQuery, Underscore, and the global wp object are all registered as allowed globals in the root .jshintrc file.
+Backbone, jQuery, and Underscore are all registered as allowed globals in the root .jshintrc file.

 Backbone and Underscore may be accessed directly at any time. jQuery should be accessed through $ by passing the jQuery object into an anonymous function: